-Keep your Note 10 protected and thin with these great cases

-Best Thin Cases for Note 10 Android Central 2019
+Best Thin Cases for Galaxy Note 10 in 2022

-The Galaxy Note 10 is one of the hottest Android phones on the market right now.
-It has a stupidly fast processor, three rear cameras, and a gorgeous AMOLED display with virtually no bezels.
+Even though it was released a year ago, the Galaxy Note 10 is still a great Android phone with a stupidly fast processor, three rear cameras, and a gorgeous AMOLED display with virtually no bezel.
 It's an incredibly thin phone, and as such, it's perfectly complemented by a similarly thin case.
-If that's what you're after, here are our top picks!
+If that's what you're after to protect your device so it can last you another year, here are our top picks!

 When it comes to thin cases, few do it as good as Anccer.
 The company's Colorful Series line of cases is always a safe bet, with the 0.3mm thinness adding virtually no bulk to the Note 10 at all.
 We especially love how many colors are available, some of which have a unique gravel texture.

-Shockingly durable: Spigen Liquid Air Armor
+Spigen Liquid Air Armor

 Spigen makes a few great thin case options, one of which being the Liquid Air Armor.
 This slim profile looks and feels great on the Note 10, and the pattern on the back offers a unique design and some added grip.
 You also get military-grade durability and shock protection!